gordeev/GooglePlayCommentsSentiments/README.md

 + Run the script with python game_review_analysis.py.
 + Warnings

-# This script continues to send requests to the OpenAI API until it receives a response in a format that can be parsed as JSON.
-This is because the script requires the output in a structured format.
-However, this might cause the script to enter a loop if the model consistently returns responses that cannot be parsed as JSON, which might result in a higher than expected API usage and costs.

 # You should be aware of this possibility and consider implementing appropriate error handling and rate limiting measures.
 The provided code is a simple demonstration and might not be suitable for production use without further refinement.

 # License